 - Talk to your healthcare provider right away if you have unprotected sex or if you think that your birth control has failed.

 - Tell your healthcare provider right away if you become pregnant or think that you may be pregnant.

-- You should always use a condom with a spermicide, even if you have had a vasectomy, during sex with female partners while you are taking Erivedge and for 2 months after your last dose to protect your female partner from being exposed to Erivedge.
+- You should always use a condom, even if you have had a vasectomy, during sex with female partners who are pregnant or who are able to become pregnant, during treatment with Erivedge and for 3 months after your final dose to protect your female partner from being exposed to Erivedge.

 - Tell your healthcare provider right away if your partner becomes pregnant or thinks she is pregnant while you are taking Erivedge.

 Exposure to Erivedge during pregnancy:

 If you think that you or your female partner may have been exposed to Erivedge during pregnancy, talk to your healthcare provider right away.
 If you become pregnant during treatment with Erivedge, you or your healthcare provider should report your pregnancy to Genentech at 1-888-835-2555.

 Erivedge is a prescription medicine used to treat adults with a type of skin cancer, called basal cell carcinoma, that has spread to other parts of the body, or that has come back after surgery or that your healthcare provider decides cannot be treated with surgery or radiation.